bushwickayudamutua/bushwickayudamutua.github.io/privacy.md

 - Only information truly necessary to accomplish a help request is mandatory to provide.
 Information like gender identity, age, sex, nationality, religion, immigration status, or apartment number will never be logged or collected.
 - If requested, we will delete all of your data no questions asked.
-- You can opt out of texts from us at any time by replying STOP.
-No mobile information will be shared with third parties/affiliates for marketing/promotional purposes.
-All the above categories exclude text messaging originator opt-in data and consent; this information will not be shared with any third parties.
+- We use dialpad to help send out appointment information through text to many people at one time.
+You can opt out of automated texts from us at any time by replying STOP.
+- Please note that some volunteers may reach out to you directly to respond to your request for assistance.
+- No mobile information will be shared with third parties/affiliates for any marketing/promotional purposes.

 ## When Working With Outside Organizations & Tools
 - We will vet every tool and organization to ensure your data is protected and secure